LonelyTower2021/Calculator/pseudo.md

 User clicks on Math Operator Button
     Click event fired for Button
     Get operator value of button from event
+    If operator is Equals Operator
+        Is User Input < 3?
+            Throw error / return
     If Operator flag is False
         Store math operator into User Input container Update display with User Input container values